|Country of Origin||United States|

 Saint Dane is the hybrid that is developed by crossing Great Dane and Saint Bernard.
 It is a large-sized breed that is both big in size and personality.
 It is not suitable for apartment life as it is an active dog breed that needs a house with a yard, where it can perform its regular activities.

 The appearance of Saint Dane depends on its dominant parent from whom it obtains most of its appearance.
-It is very strong and muscular but in term of personality, it is very calm and gentle.
+It is very strong and muscular but in terms of personality, it is very calm and gentle.
 With an active family or even a single person, it makes an excellent companion.

 Temperament, Behavior, and Personality